 V5 loans are aimed at people who may not be able to secure loans from mainstream lenders but own a vehicle and need a relatively large amount of money quickly.
 Because you are using a property to secure the loan, a Logbook Loan is available to anyone no matter how bad their credit rating is.

 However, proving that you are able to repay the loan on time is an essential part of the application processes.
 Many lenders will require that you provide payslips or invoices that prove you receive a regular income.

-Typically, you can borrow from £500 up to 50% of the vehicle's value, depending on your vehicle's age, condition and mileage.
+Typically, you can apply to borrow from £500 up to 50% of the vehicle’s value, depending on your vehicle’s age, condition and mileage.
 The money is usually obtained in the form of a cheque, but some lenders may offer cash or an electronic transfer to deposit the funds directly into your bank account.
 Loans are processed quickly, normally in less than a day.